etnt/eopenid/README.md

 TODO:

 * Dumb mode.
-* Server for holding the security association.
+* Make sure to honor the expiry time of the assoc_handle.
 * Cleanup the code.